 Aye!
-Way back at the end of January, at then end of my interview with Rosmerry Wahtola Trommer, I said: I’ve another interview, with another poet.
+Way back at the end of January, at the end of my interview with Rosemerry Wahtola Trommer, I said: I’ve another interview, with another poet.
 I’m thinking, now, I’ll post here as well, say, in a week or so.

 And, oy, how it’s been so very much longer than “a week or so.”

 Four or five years ago, I interviewed Laurie, planning to submit it to an online poetry ‘zine which went “on hiatus” right when I submitted it.
 (And it’s still on hiatus, which is sad—it was wonderful, and filled a necessary niche.)